 - Regular Exercise: Engaging in consistent physical activity helps reduce stress hormones and supports liver health by improving metabolism and reducing fat accumulation.

 - Mindfulness and Relaxation Techniques: Practices like meditation, deep breathing, and yoga can lower cortisol levels, reducing the stress burden on your liver.
+For some, hypnotherapy for stress can also be effective in managing anxiety and promoting relaxation.

 - Adequate Sleep: Quality sleep is crucial for both stress management and liver health.
 Consistently getting 7-9 hours of sleep allows your body to recover and detoxify effectively.
 If stress is disrupting your sleep, insomnia hypnosis can be a helpful solution to restore healthy sleep patterns and support your liver function.